lucas-mior/brn2/README.md

   -c, --check   : Check if original file names exist.
   -s, --sort    : Disable sorting of original list.
   -F, --fatal   : Exit on first renaming error.
+  -i, --implict : Rename files not given in the list of files to rename.

 Arguments:
   No arguments             : Rename filenames in the current working directory.